Medically reviewed by Drugs.com. Last updated on May 10, 2019.

 There are no contraindications listed in the manufacturer's labeling.

 Note: Administer only to patients with deleterious germline and/or somatic BRCA mutation, as detected by an approved test.
+Rucaparib is associated with a moderate emetic potential; antiemetics may be necessary to prevent nausea and vomiting.

 Refer to adult dosing.